fetchai/fetchd/docs/docs/delegator-guide-cli.md

 fetchd query staking validators
 ```

-On `capricorn` network, this will produce an output similar to the following, describing the status of all the existing validators:
+On `dorado` network, this will produce an output similar to the following, describing the status of all the existing validators:

 ```text
 - |